aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Sat Mar 28 05:47:53 2026
+Last update: Sun Mar 29 06:05:00 2026

 ### Let's play! 🎮